wdmg/yii2-geo/README.md

 `$ composer require "wdmg/yii2-geo"`

+After configure db connection, run the following command in the console:

+`$ php yii geo/init`

+And select the operation you want to perform:
+  1) Apply all module migrations
+  2) Revert all module migrations
+  3) Batch insert demo data

 # Migrations
-To execute the migration and create the initial data, run the following command in the console:
+In any case, you can execute the migration and create the initial data, run the following command in the console:

 `$ php yii migrate --migrationPath=@vendor/wdmg/yii2-geo/migrations`